navidrome/website/content/en/docs/Installation/packages.md

 linkTitle: "Community Packages"
 date: 2016-02-01
 description: >
-  Navidrome packages for simpler installation on some platforms
+  Navidrome packages for simpler installation on some platforms, powered by You!
 ---

+{{% pageinfo %}}
+**DISCLAIMER**: These packages are not maintained by the Navidrome project, any issues should be reported to their authors.
+{{% /pageinfo %}}

-Even though the Navidrome project does not provide any pre-packaged installation for specific platforms, there are some packages created and maintained by the community, that could simplify the setup on some systems.
+Even though the Navidrome project does not provide any pre-packaged installation for specific platforms, there are some packages created and maintained by the community, that can simplify the setup on some systems.

 This is a list of currently known packages available, with links to where to download/install them: